syncfusion-content/javascript-docs/js/Chart/Annotations.md

 ## Positioning Annotation

-You can position annotations either using coordinates (**x** and **y** options) or using alignment options (**horizontalAlignment** and **verticalAlignment**).
+You can position annotations either by using the coordinates (**x** and **y** options) or using alignment options (**horizontalAlignment** and **verticalAlignment**).

-Using **coordinateUnit** option, you can specify whether the value provided in **x** and **y** options are relative to chart or axis.
+By using the **coordinateUnit** option, you can specify whether the value provided in the **x** and **y** options are relative to the chart or axis.

-* If the coordinateUnit is set to none, annotation will be placed relative to chart/plot area using **horizontalAlignment** and **verticalAlignment** options.
+* If the coordinateUnit is set to none, annotations are placed relative to the chart/plot area by using the **horizontalAlignment** and **verticalAlignment** options.

-* If the coordinateUnit is set to points, x and y values of the annotation are coordinates relative to axis and annotation will be positioned relative to the axis.
-By default, x and y values will be associated with **primaryXAxis** and **primaryYAxis**.
-In case, if the chart contains multiple axis and you want to associate the annotation with particular axis, you can specify **xAxisName** and **yAxisName** options of annotation object.
+* If the coordinateUnit is set to points, the x and y values of the annotation are the coordinates relative to axis and annotation is positioned relative to the axis.
+By default, the x and y values are associated with the **primaryXAxis** and **primaryYAxis**.
+In case, if the chart contains multiple axis and you want to associate the annotation with a particular axis, you can specify the **xAxisName** and **yAxisName** options of the annotation object.

-* If the coordinateUnit is set to pixels, x and y values are coordinates relative to the top-left corner of chart/plot area.
+* If the coordinateUnit is set to pixels, the x and y values are coordinates relative to the top-left corner of the chart/plot area.

-N> Using **region** option, you can specify whether annotation has to be placed relative to entire chart or plot area.
+N> By using the **region** option, you can specify whether annotation is placed relative to the entire chart or plot area.

 {% highlight js %}